Your Ultimate Guide to Building a Static Web Page

 The first thing people should see when arriving at your landing page is a clear headline describing your offer.
 What phrase succinctly conveys your unique value proposition?
 Does it answer to your visitor’s need?
 Try to keep your headline under 10 words.

-The visuals you choose to include on your landing page are also important.
+The visuals you choose to include on your lead capture page are also important.
 Stock or original photographs, graphics and visual cues will set the mood for visitors and may help keep people engaged on your page longer.
 But be careful: visuals can also distract people from your core offering.
-The key is to test your landing page’s performance with different optimizations to determine what proves most effective for you.
+The key is to test your page’s performance with different optimizations to determine what proves most effective for you.

 Call to Action